-The Ashlees are best-selling authors, alumni of the Social Justice Training Institute, and received the 2016 ACPA Coalition for Social Justice Educators Outstanding Educator, Mentor, and Trainer Award.
+The Ashlees are award-winning educators, authors, and speakers who have been role-modeling the social justice journey since they met in 2011.
+In recognition of their work, they jointly received the 2016 ACPA Coalition for Social Justice Educators Outstanding Educator, Mentor, and Trainer Award.

 Aeriel A. Ashlee

 Aeriel is a scholar-activist passionate about racial justice and womxn of color leadership empowerment.
 She has nine years of student affairs and higher education experience, having previously served as Assistant Dean/Advisor to Asian Students at Dartmouth College and as Program Coordinator in the Center for Multicultural Equity & Access at Georgetown University.
 Additionally, Aeriel has created, directed, and facilitated award-winning intergroup dialogue programs across the United States and in Switzerland and Singapore.
 She is passionate about Asian American transracial adoptees’ racial identity development in college, womxn of color graduate students in higher education and student affairs programs, and innovative approaches to social justice education.
 Aeriel’s critical lens coupled with her story-centered facilitation style make her a highly dynamic educator, speaker, and social justice facilitator.
 Aeriel earned her B.A. from the University of Minnesota and her M.Ed. from the University of Maryland.
 She is currently pursuing her doctoral studies in Educational Leadership at Miami University.